MStokluska/MobileDevProject/README.md

 # MobileDevProject
-A project for Mobile App Development in IT - Year 3
+A project for Mobile App Development in IT - Year 3.
+Below are the instructions how to run the app locally and how will be presented during my demo.

+## Demo for Mobile App Dev

+To demo I am going to provide you with a server URL.
+Server is running on Amazon and is behind load balancer and autoscaling.
+Please paste the server url into helpers/client `serverURL` variable.

+## Running locally

+To test locally please follow instruction below:

 ### Server
 In server directory run: